In time of pandemic, health care field leans on innovation

-Dr. Raj Govindaiah said because of COVID-19, by mid-May Memorial Physician Services was conducting about 90 percent of its patient visits via telehealth, telephone and virtual technology.
+Dr. Raj Govindaiah said because of COVID-19, by mid-May Memorial Physician Services was doing about 90% of its patient visits via telehealth, telephone and virtual technology.

 In fragile times, administrators like Govindaiah are championing the technology because it allows people to carry out stay-at-home mandates while reducing the spread of the virus and protecting health care workers.